 Attention all Seniors eligible for the Ontario Seniors Dental Care Program.
-Ontario Seniors Dental Care Program dental providers are temporarily closed for the safety of staff and clients.
-In the event of an emergency please call the Thunder Bay District Health Unit’s Seniors Dental Care program and we will provide guidance over the phone.
-We are still available to answer questions and assist with application to the program.
-We’ll try to do this over the phone first so please call (807) 625-5900 before you attend the office for your safety and those of staff.
-We look forward to seeing you when we are up and running.
+Ontario Seniors Dental Care Program dental providers are now open.
+To apply for the program or in the event of an emergency please call the Thunder Bay District Health Unit’s Seniors Dental Care program and we will provide guidance over the phone.
+You must apply and be accepted into the program to be eligible to access dental services.
+Please call (807) 625-5900 before you attend the office for your safety and those of staff.

 Seniors will need to qualify for this program.
 Ontario residents are eligible for the OSDCP if they: